Learn to design, set up, execute and optimise an animal breeding programme and increase the productivity of livestock and domestic animals.

-Take this Professional Certificate Programme made by top-level experts from Wageningen University & Research, ranked number 1 for agricultural sciences in the NTU ranking.
+Take this online programme made by top-level experts from Wageningen University & Research, ranked number 1 for agricultural sciences in the NTU ranking.
 By joining this programme, you’ll become part of the growing community of students trained within the Animal Breeding and Genomics Group, which is the centre of excellence for all national and international animal breeding and genomics activities of Wageningen University & Research.
 The centre is a preferred knowledge and business partner of many national and international clients from both the public and private sectors.
 These include breeding organisations in commercial and non-commercial livestock, pets and horses, the EU and national and international governments.

 - According to the U.S. Bureau of Labor Statistics (in the United States), career opportunities for the category of animal scientists and other agricultural scientists will continue to grow by about 13 per cent over the period from 2010 to 2020.

 - There is an urgent need for young professionals with up-to-date knowledge in animal breeding programmes.

 - Career opportunities are especially good within commercial breeding companies, but there are also good job opportunities with CGIAR institutes involved in plant and animal breeding and in local government, especially in the field of conservation of genetic biodiversity.